 One easy bromance down, one controversial relationship to come.

 Of course, Putin decided to snipe at Trump after being dissed, and hurled a thinly veiled assault at the motto “America First,” calling the U.S. tariffs “unfair competition” and “vicious” protectionist measures.
-But Putin is not invited to personally advise the tariff talkers in the soon to be historic dinner conversation between Xi Jinping and The Donald – there’s progress to make.We value your comments!
-Please weigh in on our comment section below.
+But Putin is not invited to personally advise the tariff talkers in the soon to be historic dinner conversation between Xi Jinping and The Donald – there’s progress to make.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com